 The biggest change during the 30 month old toddler development period is slowly progressing from one-word answers to short phrases and getting better at following simple instructions.
-It is also easier to understand what they are actually saying although most of the time they will be asking “What?” and “Where?” questions.
+It is also easier to understand what he’s actually saying although most of the time he’ll be asking “What?” and “Where?” questions.

-Despite being mostly loud, they are learning the difference in volume levels and tones.
+Despite being mostly loud, he is learning the difference in volume levels and tones.

 - When reading, get your toddler to repeat after you.
-Enunciate each word clearly and ask them to watch your mouth when you pronounce a certain word.
+Enunciate each word clearly and ask him to watch your mouth when you pronounce a certain word.
 Read with varying tones.

-- Books with a lot of pronouns are a great way to teach them how to communicate.
+- Books with a lot of pronouns are a great way to teach him how to communicate.

 - Pictorial flashcards can help your toddler’s vocabulary and are way more interactive and fun!

 - Continue to communicate with your toddler during this time.
-Talking gives them a chance to widen their vocabulary
+Talking gives him a chance to widen his vocabulary.

-- Be patient when they are asking questions.
-They will be extremely inquisitive during this time!
+- Be patient when he is asking questions.
+He will be extremely inquisitive during this time!

 Always remember to be patient and encouraging towards your toddler.
 Do not compare your toddler’s achievements with his peers.
 Instead, take it easy, and make things light and fun because everyone has different learning styles too.